 I am a botanist and biogeographer with a focus in long term history.
-I apply ecoinformatics tools on current an palaeobiological records to address questions at different spatial and taxonomic scales about biogeography, macroecology, community-ecology, anthropization and/or climate change.
+I apply ecoinformatics tools on current and palaeobiological records to address questions at different temporal, spatial and taxonomic scales about biogeography, macroecology, community-ecology, anthropization and/or climate change.

 I studied Biology at University of Granada (Spain), where I also got my PhD on Aerobiology (study of airborne pollen and spores) in 2008.
 During this period I became interested in spatial analysis and modelling and their applications to interpolate aerobiological data from sampling networks.